The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Principled Debiasing Program

 \section{Principled Debiasing Program}

-Having diagnosed the theoretical origins of EOB (Section~\ref{sec:opt_bias}), we now transition from diagnosis to prescription by proposing a principled framework designed to eliminate the bias.
+Having identified sequence length ($T$) and SSNR as the intrinsic drivers of EOB, we now turn from diagnosis to intervention.
+A principled debiasing program must not merely explain the bias, but directly act on the structural quantities that generate it.

-\textbf{Strategy 1: Statistical Alignment.} Rather than modifying the temporal MSE loss function $\mcL_{\text{TMSE}}$ directly, a common heuristic approach to mitigate optimization bias is introducing auxiliary terms that align local or global statistics $\mathcal{S}$.
-However, these adjusted loss functions do not address the root cause of EOB.
-Instead, they merely alleviate the independence issue of temporal MSE by imposing stronger external statistical constraints,

-Our theoretical analysis has unequivocally shown that optimization bias is driven by two fundamental factors: the sequence length ($T$) and the SSNR.
-This diagnosis directly motivates a two-pronged ``\textit{Debiasing Program}'' to tackle these two drivers by reshaping the optimization landscape.
+\textbf{Existing Strategy: Heuristic Statistical Alignment.} Before introducing our principles, we contextualize existing mitigations.
+A common approach to alleviating point-wise limitations is appending auxiliary terms to align local or global statistics $\mathcal{S}$, (\eg patch statistics, or forecast-label distributions; see Appendix~\ref{app:F1}).
+Abstracted as $\hat{\mcL} = \mcL_{\text{PW}} + \mcL(\mathcal{S})$, these methods impose structural constraints inherently ignored by point-wise losses.
+However, they largely treat the symptoms rather than the root cause.
+A fundamental intervention must instead target $T$ and SSNR.

-\textbf{Strategy 2: Sequence Length Reduction.} Since EOB grows with sequence length, the intuitive strategy is to reduce the length of optimization target.
-This can be achieved by applying a reversible \textit{compression operator}, $\mathcal{T}_{\text{comp}}(\cdot)$, which maps the target sequence to a more compact representation of length $T' < T$.
-The model is then trained to predict this compressed target.
-After optimization, the full-length forecast is recovered via the inverse operator, $\mathcal{T}_{\text{comp}}^{-1}(\cdot)$,
+\textbf{Principle 1: Sequence Length Reduction.} Since EOB accumulates linearly with sequence length, one direct intervention is to reduce the effective prediction horizon while maintaining or reducing SSNR, thereby decreasing the number of conditionally independent assumptions penalized by the surrogate.
+This is achieved via a reversible \textit{compression operator}, $\mathcal{T}_{\text{comp}}(\cdot)$, mapping the target series to a compact representation of length $T' < T$.
+The model is optimized in this compressed space:

-\textbf{Strategy 3: Structural Orthogonalization.} While above strategies mitigates the bias, a more fundamental solution targets its root cause: the temporal correlation encapsulated by the SSNR.
-By transforming the optimization target into a basis of mutually orthogonal components, we can make the point-wise independence assumption valid in the transformed domain.
-We propose using a reversible \textit{orthogonality operator}, $\mathcal{T}_{\text{ortho}}(\cdot)$, to decompose the correlated series into uncorrelated components.
-Optimizing in this new domain effectively sets the SSNR to its theoretical minimum of one, eliminating the source of optimization bias entirely,
+\textbf{Principle 2: Structural Orthogonalization.} Since SSNR is the \textbf{structural source} of temporal dependence, the most fundamental intervention is to transform the target into a coordinate system where components are statistically uncorrelated.
+If the sequence is perfectly orthogonalized such that $\cov\!\left(\mathcal{T}_{\text{ortho}}(x)\right) \approx \diag(\sigma_1^2, \dots, \sigma_T^2)$, the factorized point-wise surrogate aligns exactly with the true joint distribution in the transformed domain, theoretically neutralizing the EOB.
+This operates via a reversible \textit{orthogonality operator} $\mathcal{T}_{\text{ortho}}(\cdot)$: